fmv1992/learning_scala/scala_initiatives/functional_programming_in_scala/text_files_and_commentaries/chapter_comments/chapter_02/readme.md

 *   Loops is to imperative programming what recursion is to functional programming.

-*   Higher order functions: functions that take functions as arguments and return functions.

-*   Polymorphic functions: a way to get around the static types (i.e.: how to write functions that take generic types arguments).

 *   Exercises on currying and partial application.

+*   **Terms and concepts**

+    *   Recursion: ???.

+        *   Tail recursion: ???.

+    *   Currying: ???.

+    *   Partially applied functions: ???.

+    *   Higher order functions (HOF): functions that take functions as arguments and return functions.

+    *   Polymorphism (in FP): allows data type generalization in strongly typed languages such as `Scala`.
+    *   Polymorphic functions (POLYF): a way to get around the static types (i.e.: how to write functions that take generic types arguments).

 [comment]: # ( vim: set filetype=markdown fileformat=unix wrap spell spelllang=en: )